Enhanced Asset API

 assets.load(asset);

 asset.ready() will call the callback when if when the asset is loaded.
-It’s it’s already loaded from before, the callback is called immediately. asset.load() does nothing if the asset is already loaded.
+If it's already loaded from before, the callback is called immediately. asset.load() does nothing if the asset is already loaded.

 Resource Loader